 - In a large pot add oil then sauté onions, cook until onions are soft.

-- Add the wine, tomato paste, clam juice, saffron and squid then bring to a boil.
+- Add the wine, tomato paste, clam juice, saffron then bring to a boil.
 Bring to simmering heat.

 - While waiting prepare the picada by mixing all the picada ingredients in a food processor until it becomes a paste.